-- Line 12c.
+■ Line 12c.
 Enter, in column d, the available development opportunity zone investment credit from Schedule DC, line 11.
-Attach Schedule DC to the Form 3 filed with the Department. - Line 12d.
-Enter, in column d, the available development opportunity zone capital investment credit from Schedule DC, line 19.
-Attach Schedule DC to the Form 3 filed with the Department. - Line 12e.
+Attach Schedule DC to the Form 3 filed with the Department.

+■ Line 12d.
+Enter, in column d, the available development opportunity zone or agricultural development zone capital investment credit from Schedule DC, line 19.
+Attach Schedule DC to the Form 3 filed with the Department.

+■ Line 12e.
 Enter, in column d, the available technology zone credit from Schedule TC, line 6.
 Attach Schedule TC to the Form 3 filed with the Department.

-Partners of partnerships doing business in Wisconsin technology zones may be eligible for a tax credit based on the property taxes, sales and use taxes, and franchise or income taxes paid.
+Partners of partnerships doing business in Wisconsin technology zones may be eligible for a tax credit based on the property taxes paid, capital investments made, and jobs created.
 The Department of Commerce administers the Wisconsin technology zone program.
-For more information about the program, visit the Department of commerce web site at www.commerce.state.wi.us/CD/CD-bed-tz-general.html, write to the Division of Community Development, Wisconsin Department of Commerce, P.O.
+For more information about the program, visit the Department of Commerce web site at www.commerce.state.wi.us/CD/CD-bed-tz-general.html, write to the Division of Community Development, Wisconsin Department of Commerce, P.O.
 Box 7970, Madison, WI 53707-7970, or call (608) 266-2688.

 ■ Line 12f.
-Enter, in column d, the available supplement to the federal historic rehabilitation tax credit from Wisconsin Schedule HR.
+Enter, in column d, the available supplement to the federal historic rehabilitation tax credit from Wisconsin Schedule HR, line 5.
 Attach Schedule HR to the Form 3 filed with the Department.